wballard/starphleet/index.md

 While each [Linux container](https://linuxcontainers.org/) (and by extension, service) has its own independent directory structure, Starphleet symlinks `/var/data/` in each [Linux container](https://linuxcontainers.org/)  to `/var/data/` on the ship, allowing

-  1. Data that lives between autodeploys of your service.
+  1. Data that lives between autodeploys of your service
   1. Collaboration between services

 As `/var/data/` is persistent across autodeploys, care must be taken to ensure the ship's storage does not become full.
 Also, note that `/var/data/` is a shared **local** fileystem across [Linux containers](https://linuxcontainers.org/) on the same ship.
 It does not provide a shared filesystem between ships in a phleet.